The term secondary market annuity is a massive untruth that uses the cachet of annuities to attract investors

 Some actors like the cachet of annuities for obvious reasons, the implication, however untrue, that its a regulated insurance product providing stable income without disclosing transaction risk.

 If users of the Secondary Market Annuity scam label believe it is an annuity then get a state insurance regulator or the National Association of Insurance Commissioners to opine.
 Not sure they want an answer.
+One thing is for sure this does not happen when you simply a regular annuity

 If it's not an annuity, then it follows that calling it an annuity could be considered false advertising.